-It all began in 2014, when Znachko buried a baby found abandoned in Eagle Creek Park and named her Amelia.
+It all began in 2014, when Znachko had a proper burial for a baby found abandoned in Eagle Creek Park and named her Amelia.
 Znachko soon became an advocate for the Safe Haven Law, which allows parents to surrender a baby of up to 30 days old at hospitals, police departments and fire stations.
 Legislation was just passed in the state of Indiana for the use of Safe Haven Baby Boxes; the logo on these boxes features Amelia’s footprint, and her story is featured in a Russian documentary.

 “When I asked them who in Russia was going to see this, they said 95 percent of the country,” Znachko said.
 “So my baby Amelia that was thrown away, that I claimed and named, now has purpose in her life and is teaching the country of Russia how to treat abandonment and how to have laws in place to take care of babies.”